 The Spa Tap allows water to be dispensed in 3 ways.
 As a tap, squeeze on the bulb and a small amount of water is dispensed.
 As a pump, remove the plug and squeeze allowing a rapid flow of water.
 Or, as a shower, remove the plug and there is a gentle constant flow of water.
-The flow rate is enough that it will wet you through, with the average 1.5 liter bottle enough for a 13 minute shower.
+The flow rate is enough that it will get you through, with the average 1.5 litre bottle enough for a 13-minute shower.

 Watch Our Interview With Stu About The Spatap

 Stu gave us one of his taps to try out, so we have been using it around the motorhome to see how it would go.
 Apart from the kids having a ball with it, what we liked about it was its compact size and the fact it could fit on any bottle.

 For us, having kids who get grotty camping and living most of their life outdoors, it was easy to have a wash station outside where they could easily access it, still wash their hands, and not make a mess traipsing in and out of the motorhome all day.
 Plus it was a novelty for them, so we didn’t have to harass them to wash their hands.

 The Spa Tap as a Tap & Shower